a20351766/udo.1.4.0/docs/source/Fabric-FAQ.rst

 :Answer:
   No, the orderers only order transactions, they do not open the transactions.
-  If you do not want the data to go through the orderers at all, then utilize the private data feature of Fabric.
+  If you do not want the data to go through the orderers at all, then utilize the private data feature of UDO.
 Alternatively, you can hash or encrypt the data in the client application before calling chaincode.
 If you encrypt the data then you will need to provide a means to share the decryption keys.